In pictures: Trump meets with Putin

-US President Donald Trump shakes hands with Russian President Vladimir Putin before their meeting in Helsinki, Finland, on Monday, July 16.
+US President Donald Trump shakes hands with Russian President Vladimir Putin before their summit in Helsinki, Finland, on Monday, July 16.
 Brendan Smialowski/AFP/Getty Images

 President Donald Trump wraps up a weeklong trip to Europe with a much-anticipated meeting with Russian President Vladimir Putin.